sentenial/developer-docs/pages/prodOpenBanking/ob_paymentretries.md

 For more information on these payment statuses, see [Payment Statuses](ob_paymentstatuses.html).

+## Configuring the Retry Functionality

+Some clients find the default retry behaviour problematic.
+Webhooks notify clients about changes in payment status; when a failed payment is automatically retried, it can trigger a sequence of webhook events—such as `PaymentRejected` followed by `PaymentCompleted`.
+This can be unexpected for some clients, who may prefer to handle retries themselves by starting a brand new payment process.

+If you’d prefer not to allow customers to retry failed payments, you can turn off this feature in the [Nuapay Console](prod_consoleoverview.html):

+1. Log in to the Nuapay Console.
+1. Go to **Products > Open Banking PIS**.
+1. Clear the **Allow Failed Payments Retry** option.

+Please note:

+* This setting is enabled by default (true), which means failed payments can be retried unless you change it.
+* If you disable retries, the Retry Payment option will no longer be visible to end users (PSUs) once a payment reaches a final status.

 ## CHECKOUT & REDIRECT Integrations

 The PSU interaction is similar for both the `CHECKOUT` and `REDIRECT` integrations, where a payment retry is possible.